 Does melatonin help you sleep?

-Melatonin is a naturally occurring hormone that your body produces to help regulate your sleep-wake cycles.
-When your eyes are exposed to darkness, or an absence of light, your brain’s pineal gland increases melatonin production.
-Melatonin is rapidly distributed to the rest of your body through your bloodstream, signaling your body to prepare for sleep.
+Melatonin is a naturally occurring hormone that regulates your sleep-wake cycle.
+When your eyes are exposed to an absence of light, your brain’s pineal gland increases melatonin production.
+Melatonin is rapidly distributed to the rest of your body through your bloodstream, signaling your body to transition into sleep.

 Why do I wake up at night when I take melatonin?

 Generally, melatonin should not cause someone to wake up.
-The opposite, suppressed melatonin production or a lack of melatonin in your system, would signal your body’s wake cues.
-Melatonin suppression generally occurs in an absence of light exposure.
+The opposite- suppressed melatonin production or a lack of melatonin in your system- would cue your body to start waking up.
+Melatonin suppression generally occurs with light exposure.

 - Dizziness or grogginess

 Alternatively, another explanation might be that you didn’t take enough melatonin to stay asleep through the night.
 Everyone has a unique sensitivity to melatonin, so what works for one person might not be enough for another.